David George Ritchie

-David George Ritchie (26 October 1853 — 3 February 1903) was a Scottish philosopher who had a distinguished university career at Edinburgh, and Balliol College, Oxford, and after being fellow of Jesus College and a tutor at Balliol College was elected professor of logic and metaphysics at St Andrews.
+David George Ritchie (26 October 1853 — 3 February 1903) was a Scottish philosopher who had a distinguished university career at Edinburgh, and Oxford.
+After serving as a fellow of Jesus College and a tutor at Balliol College, he was elected professor of logic and metaphysics at St Andrews.
 He was also the third president of the Aristotelian Society in 1898.